Bebo7897/HTML-and-CSS-Projects/README.md

 # HTML-and-CSS-Projects
+## Introduction
-This repository is for my Tech Academy projects using HTML and CSS
+This repository is for my Tech Academy projects using HTML and CSS.
+It will contain my work done as I progress through the course.